John Belfield, Private 290390, 1/7th Cheshire Regiment

 Died of wounds 5th October 1918 at Poperinge, Belgium, aged 24

-John Belfield was born at Hurdsfield in 1895.
-He was baptised at Hurdsfield Holy Trinity Church and together with his parents, Joseph Belfield and Martha (formerly Wright) and ten brothers and sisters, spent the majority of his formative years living in a two bedroom terraced cottage on Daybrook Street, Hurdsfield.
-By the time of the 1911 Census, John was working as a Silk Dresser (preparing the silk for weaving).
+John Belfield was born at Hurdsfield in 1895, and baptised on 17 March 1896 at Hurdsfield Holy Trinity Church, the son of Martha (nee Wright) and Joseph Belfield, a cotton spinner.
+John spent the majority of his formative years living with his parents and ten brothers and sisters in a two bedroom terraced cottage on Daybrook Street, Hurdsfield.
+By the time of the 1911 Census, John was working as a silk dresser (preparing the silk for weaving).

 When war was declared in August 1914, John quickly volunteered for service with the local 7th Battalion, Cheshire Regiment as 2105 Pte.
 John Belfield.
 Three of his elder brothers had already served with the army before the war: William Belfield and Joseph Belfield with the 7th Cheshire’s (Territorial Force), and James Belfield with the Royal Horse Artillery.